 - 1. This policy outlines WFP's new strategic approach to planning, programming and implementing activities and operations at the country level.
-The approach facilitates effective and efficient implementation of the 2030 Agenda for Sustainable Development and furthers alignment of WFP's country planning with that of other United Nations agencies, including the Food and Agriculture Organization of the United Nations (FAO) and the International Fund for Agricultural Development (IFAD).
-Country Strategic Plans (CSPs) consolidate WFP's assistance in a given country, establishing a strategy for up to five years and outlining programme and operational plans.
+The approach facilitates the effective and efficient implementation of the 2030 Agenda for Sustainable Development, encompassing humanitarian as well as development efforts, and furthers alignment of WFP's country planning with that of other United Nations agencies, including the Food and Agriculture Organization of the United Nations (FAO) and the International Fund for Agricultural Development (IFAD).
+Country Strategic Plans (CSPs) consolidate WFP's assistance in a given country, establishing a strategy for up to five years1 and outlining programme and operational plans.
 In accordance with the arrangements outlined in this policy, WFP's current programme categories and project documents will eventually be replaced by CSPs. - 2.
-Food security and nutrition challenges have become more complex and diverse, actions to eradicate them more urgent, and the expectations and aspirations of countries more ambitious.
-This policy prepares WFP to deliver on its commitments under the WFP Strategic Plan (2017-2021) and thus to play a crucial role in achieving the Sustainable Development Goals (SDGs).
-It recognizes the need for change and builds on WFP's successful record and best practices while addressing gaps in strategic, programme and operational planning and implementation. - 3.
+The State of Food Insecurity in the World report from 20152 states: "Over the past 30 years, the typology of crises has gradually evolved from catastrophic, short-term, acute and highly visible events to more structural, longer-term and protracted situations [...].
+In other words, protracted crises have become the new norm, while acute short-term crises are now the exception."
+The Committee on World Food Security adopted the Framework for Action for Food Security and Nutrition in Protracted Crises in 2015,3 in recognition of the impact on affected populations of food insecurity and undernutrition.
+WFP has unique strengths and capacities for responding to affected populations in protracted crises, and for acting on the principles set out by such framework.
+WFP's dual mandate has allowed it to accumulate significant experience in humanitarian and development contexts, which makes it well suited to help strengthen the resilience of affected people in protracted crises by also applying a development lens in its humanitarian response, and by aligning its recovery and development interventions accordingly. - 3.
+This policy prepares WFP to deliver on its commitments under the WFP Strategic Plan (2017-2021) and thus to play a crucial role in achieving the Sustainable Development Goals (SDGs), including through continued strengths and effectiveness in emergencies.
+It recognizes the need for change and builds on WFP's successful record and best practices while addressing gaps in strategic, programme and operational planning and implementation. - 4.
 The new approach presented in this policy has been under development since 2014 and is being informed by internal evidence, reviews and evaluations; broad consultations, including with the Board; best practices in other organizations; and lessons learned through experience in selected countries.